beaverbuilder/documentation/beaver-builder/layouts/modules/loop/index.md

 :::caution

-The Loop module requires Beaver Builder version 2.9 or later and Beaver Themer version 1.5 or later.
+The Loop module is a Beaver Themer module available in version 1.5 and requires Beaver Builder version 2.9 or later.

 :::